-Branden has a son in his 20’s named Trevor and 2 grandkids, Liam and Ryder.
+Branden has a son named Trevor and 3 grandkids Ryder, Liam, and Harper-Lee.
 When he’s not inside the studio, he’s outside exploring Missouri’s abundant creeks, and skiing and whitewater rafting in Idaho.

 The achievement he’s most proud of, beating the perennial number radio show in Marion-Carbondale, IL less than a year into the job (the station happened to be Zimmer owned!)
 His most embarrassing moment, having comedienne Phyllis Diller hang up on him in the middle of an interview for something she misunderstood him saying.